MMintLab/calamari/readme.md

 ```
 python script/train.py --task <TASK NAME> --logdir <FOLDER NAME> --gpu_id <GPU IDX>
 ```
 Note: We use A6000 (48G) for training.
-You can decrease the batch size in config_multi_conv.py to match your GPU capacity, but a performance drop should be expected.
+You can decrease the batch size in config_multi_conv.py to match your GPU capacity.

 ## (optionally) Train with Custom Data.